 Teaching investigative skills is a core mission of the Journalism School.
-Many classes in our regular M.S. and M.A. programs incorporate the tools and methods of investigative journalism.
+All students in our M.S. and M.A. programs learn the tools and methods of investigative journalism.
 M.S. candidates can also apply to The Toni Stabile Center for Investigative Journalism.
 In addition to the regular M.S. curriculum, Stabile students take investigative reporting classes throughout the school year and are given financial and editorial support to complete ambitious projects.

 In order to graduate with a specialization in investigative journalism, students must apply to the Stabile Center as part of their application for admission to the school.